Minor Basilica of San Nicolò, Lecco: Description

-Preceded by a large churchyard, the Basilica of San Nicolò has a neoclassical facade facing the waters of the lake, with the pediment supported by six Corinthian columns.
+Preceded by a large churchyard, the Basilica of San Nicolò has a neoclassical façade facing the waters of the lake, with the pediment supported by six Corinthian columns.

 The neoclassical facade is gabled, surmounted by a simple triangular pediment supported by six fluted Ionic pilasters.
 At the center of the facade opens the portal, with the sides, two on the right and two on the left, four semicircular niches.

 The interior has three naves, one central and two lateral ones with perimeter chapels; the central nave is covered with a barrel vault and ends with a semicircular apse surrounded by an ambulatory with women's gallery and preceded by the dome with frescoes depicting the apparition of Our Lady of the Rosary to St. Pius V to announce the victory of Lepanto (1571).
 Inside the basilica, on the walls and on the vaults there are frescoes dating back to the 19th and 20th centuries, while the only original portion of the church is the chapel of the Baptistery, dating back to the 12th century.
 In addition, a number of frescoes including the Life of Jesus (1881) on the walls by Casimiro Radice and the Glory of the Madonna of the Rosary (1925) on the ceiling by Luigi Morgari.
 The fifth chapel on the right nave contains 14th-century frescoes and a 16th-century baptismal font.

 Next to the Basilica stands the parish Oratory of St. Louis, which is still attended by many children, young people and families.
 The oratory also includes the chapel dedicated to the Immaculate Madonna.